Understanding Relationship Triggers

 One of the most powerful ways to understand these cycles is through Emotionally Focused Therapy (EFT), particularly the concept known as the EFT “figure 8” or loop.
 Think of it as a cycle of emotional interaction: one partner feels a vulnerable emotion—like fear of abandonment, shame, or rejection—and expresses it indirectly through behaviors such as criticism, withdrawal, or defensiveness.
 The other partner then reacts, often in the same patterned way, which reinforces the first partner’s feelings and keeps the loop spinning.
 Over time, these loops create distance, misunderstanding, and emotional disconnection.

-So why is it so hard to express what we are really feeling to our partner?
 Many of us grew up learning to suppress vulnerability, or we fear that sharing our deepest emotions might push our partner away.
 Past experiences teach us that showing need or hurt can feel unsafe, and we might worry that our partner won’t understand or respond with care.
 This difficulty creates a feedback cycle: we feel unsafe expressing ourselves, our partner reacts to our behavior rather than our underlying feelings, and the loop continues.
-The good news is that awareness is the first step toward change.
-By identifying your triggers, noticing how past experiences influence your reactions, and sharing your vulnerable feelings directly, you can start to break the cycle.
-EFT gives couples the tools to step out of the loop and connect on a deeper emotional level, fostering trust, safety, and closeness.

 At Repair, we help couples recognize these patterns, understand their triggers, and practice healthy emotional expression, so you can transform your negative loops into loops of connection.
 It’s not easy, but with intentional practice and guidance, your relationship can move from frustration and misunderstanding to empathy, intimacy, and shared growth.